devbcdestiller/certificate-automation/README.md

 |            -f FONT, --font FONT           |    yes    | Specify font in TTF format.
 Must be in the source folder.                                                                                                               |
 |     -fs FONTSIZE, --fontsize FONTSIZE     |     no    | Default: 50.
 Specify font size.                                                                                                                                         |
 |                                           |           |                                                                                                                                                                         |

+## Example Usage
+- See `source` folder to view the certificate template, text file and the font file in TTF format.
+- Run `python main.py -n names.txt -c sample_cert.png -y 650 -f Arial.ttf`
+- See `certs` folder to view the generated certificates.